pkenrick/CV/README.md

 My time at Morgan Stanley and at PKF International required jumping into the deep end, resulting in:
  - an enjoyment of self-learning
- - ability to seek out necessary resources to assist my learning (bet they books online materials, or other people in the firm with the knowledge I need);
+ - ability to seek out necessary resources to assist my learning (be they books online materials, or other people in the firm with the knowledge I need);
  - knowing the limits below which self-learning is useful (sometimes asking for assistance is the most efficient solution for the team as a whole).

 ## Education